 As a medical doctor and registered nurse with a busy medical practice, they face a gruelling work schedule and a lot of challenges.
 Spending 3 days on a family vacation in Belize convinced Francesco and Mari that they could minimize their footprint by living at Better in Belize EcoVillage.

-Seated outdoors, basking in the Belize sunshine, Wes and Alicia are introduced to their Belize realtor, Steve.
-Steve asks them pointed questions about their Belize real estate needs and drills down to what is really important for Wes’s parents.
+Seated outdoors, basking in the Belize sunshine, Wes and Alicia are introduced to their Belize realtor.
+He asks them pointed questions about their Belize real estate needs and drills down to what is really important for Wes’s parents.
 They are seeking a Belize home that offers a simple-to-maintain structure, creative living space, isolated and private location, featuring 2 to 3 bedrooms.
 The deal breaker?
 It absolutely has to be eco-friendly.
-Hopping into the Kubota golf cart, Wes and Alicia set out to ramble through the eco-community with Steve.
+Hopping into the Kubota golf cart, Wes and Alicia set out to ramble through the eco-community.

 Pictures of San Ignacio, a town about 45 minutes from Better in Belize, are shown including the San Ignacio Farmers’ Market, the largest market in Belize.